flashbots/flashboxes/bob/readme.md

 The image is configured to automatically delete logs that are more than 5 days old to limit resource usage.
 How it works:

-- Logs written to /var/log/searcher/test.log will be rotated daily.
-The test.log file will be cleared and a new compressed file will appear in the same folder.
+- Any file ending in `.log` in `/var/log/searcher/` (which maps to `/persistent/searcher_logs/` on the host) will be rotated daily.
+Log files are truncated and compressed copies are kept for 5 days.

     ```bash
     root@6d9ced6e8a16:~# ls /var/log/searcher
-    test.log  test.log-20250127.gz
+    bob.log  bob.log-20250127.gz
     ```

-- Note that the delayed log file, which the ssh command reads from, is also being rotated daily.
-This means you will only be able to see the logs from the last day outside of the machine.
+- The delayed log file (`/persistent/delayed_logs/output.log`) that searchers read via SSH commands is also rotated daily, meaning you can only see logs from the current day when accessing them externally.

-Service Order
+Developer Notes
 -------------

+### Service Order

 1. Initialize network (**name:** `network-setup.service`)
 2. Get searcher key from LUKS partition or wait for key on port 8080 (**name:** `wait-for-key.service`) (**after:** `network-setup.service`)